Binaural Beats and Sleep

 Would you be able to tell that sweet, afroed man that you snoozed through his happy cloud creation?

 He knew, though, according to Kowalski.
 Now that we’re all coming clean, the mindfulness app “Calm” is adding Bob Ross audio to their programming to help users relax.

-While there hasn’t been much scientific research done on the effects of ASMR, there are lots of stories of people reporting it helped with their depression, anxiety, and sleep.
+While there hasn’t been much scientific research done on the effects of ASMR, many people who experience ASMR report that it helps with their depression, chronic pain, anxiety, and sleep.

 “I recently had a woman tell me her 2-year-old is on oxygen and my videos helped him fall asleep,” says Lily, “I’ve also had people pour their hearts out to me in the most humbling emails about how my content has helped them through trauma and depression.”

 In 2015, the first peer-reviewed study on ASMR was published.
 A graduate student at Swansea University in Wales partnered with a lecturer and conducted a survey of 500 ASMR enthusiasts.
 Their findings revealed that 82% of the participants watched these videos to help them relieve stress and fall asleep.

 A larger survey is currently being conducted by Dr. Craig Richard at Shenandoah University.
 It’s had more than 19,000 responses from over 100 countries.
 Many reported feeling a deep relaxation or euphoria, but 60% of respondents said they ultimately felt sleepy.

 That’s a tough one.
 Since everyone experiences ASMR in a different way, it’s hard to nail down why the tingling sensations happen.

 There is a theory that this feel-good sensation has to do with the release of hormones.
 It is thought that ASMR triggers release oxytocin causing relaxation and increased sensitivity to endorphins.